 Translate what the eyes see and often the camera can't.
-Using long-expo and combining different exposures, only to reproduce reality in all its art, without fictions and replacement.
+Using long-expo and combining different exposures, only to reproduce reality in all its art, without fictions and replacements.

-My favorite pictures are the one made by-night trying to obtain the best both from the foreground both from the sky.
-For star-trails and for milky-way shoots my process is the same: taking several shoots and combining one over the other.
+My favourite pictures are the ones made by-night trying to obtain the best both from the foreground both from the sky.
+For star-trails and for milky-way shoots my process is the same: taking several shoots and combining them one over the other.
 In one case to obtain the moving stars, in the other to have more light and more details.

-It consists in extending an exposition in photoshop adding multiple long-expo using a smartobject.
-The result is an exposition of several hours, made of hundreds of pictures superimposed, to create a crystal clear image (whit crisp details and smooth water and sky) and more complexity and layering in the lighting.
+It consists of extending an exposition in photoshop adding multiple long-expo using a smart-object.
+The result is an exposition of several minutes, made of hundreds of pictures superimposed, to create a crystal-clear image (whit crisp details and smooth water and sky) and more complexity and layering in the lighting.

-The technique to compose different photos taken at different hours.
-This allows to combine different light separated by several minutes in one single picture more rich and artistic.
-The best use of this is in cityscapes: combining a sunset (or a golden-hour) whit the artificial lights of the blue-hour.
+The technique to compose different photos taken at different moments.
+This allows to combine different light separated by several hours in one single picture.
+I use it in landscape to combine sunset and sunrise, or in cityscapes to combining golden-hour whith the artificial lights of blue-hour.

-I'm a Designer, working as Design & Communication Manager in Italy.
+I'm a Designer, working as a Design & Communication Manager in Italy.
 I like travelling and discovering new places, but always with the objective to take pictures.
-I like the preproduction almost as the shooting: I like to be prepare on location, but sometime I just fall in love with a spot e try to find the photo there...
+I like the preproduction almost as much as the shooting: I like to be prepared on location, but sometimes I just fall in love with a spot e try to find the photo there...

 Phone: (+39) 3401727069